 Daniel J Allcott, BM, MM

-Dan Allcott (Associate Professor) is conductor of the University Orchestra and Instructor of Cello.
+Dan Allcott (Professor of Music) is conductor of the University Orchestra and Instructor of Cello.
 In addition, he conducts the Bryan Symphony Orchestra at Tennessee Tech which features TTU faculty, students, and additional professionals from the Nashville, Knoxville, and Chattanooga symphonies.

 Prof. Allcott studied conducting and cello at the world renowned Indiana University Jacobs School of Music, where he received his MM in cello performance and completed coursework towards his DM in both conducting and cello.
 While at IU he was appointed the Indianapolis Symphony Orchestra's Schmitt Conducting Fellow, and was named the first Herbert von Karajan Conducting Fellow of the American Austrian Foundation at the Salzburg Festival.
 His studied conducting with Thomas Baldner and Imre Pallo, and has conducted in master classes with Gustav Meier, Michael Tilson Thomas, and Gunther Schuller.